 As Floridians, water efficiency comes up a bit more often than it would elsewhere.
-And in the wake of natural disasters like Hurricane Irma, we really learn what our plumbing systems can handle (and what they cannot).
+And in the wake of natural disasters like Hurricane Irma or even Hurricane Michael, we really learn what our plumbing systems can handle (and what they cannot).
 In many cases, not only does water efficiency protect our ecosystems, but it also protects our wallets and gives us peace of mind that our consumption will not cause a massive impact on an already “flooded” system.

 Especially in Florida, water consumption matters.
 When it’s not hurricane season, Florida is prone to drought conditions.
 In the late summer, early fall, when we see heavier rains and storm conditions, our septic systems are under intense pressure.
 At times like this, being conservative with water is key to keeping your house and other homes clean!

 But how can you tell which fixtures are a good choice for you and your family?
 The last thing you want to spend your time doing is pacing around the home improvement store, trying to determine what each company considers “efficient.”
 You’re almost certain to make a bad decision in that instance. …and it’s not like you can just go the store with your plumber, asking them to help you make an educated choice.

 But your Orlando Fl plumbers can help point you in the right direction.
 Here is everything you need to know about installing water efficient fixtures into your home.

 Hurricane Irma & Plumbing Problems